MICHELLE: Hey, MJ! What do a plum and an elephant have in common?

 Obviously I can’t be sure where this series is headed, but getting to read a new Takeshi Obata manga that doesn’t present me with either an utterly hateful protagonist or outrageous sexism right from the get-go feels like a treat.

 MICHELLE: I, too, am bored by angel stories and I confess that I expected you were going to say you disliked it.
 Now my curiosity is piqued!

 It seems, too, like there might be some symbolism in Mirai’s name, as “mirai” means future.
 And that’s really what’s on the line for him.

-MELINDA: I think it might help on the angel front that the story is really not about them.
+MJ: I think it might help on the angel front that the story is really not about them.
 Also, they are pretty strange, amoral beings who seem perfectly comfortable advancing a sort of hyper-selfish, Ayn Rand vision of individual happiness over all on behalf of their candidates, one of whom uses his newfound power to make swaths of female idols fall in love with him, so that he can spend his life immersed in a 24-7 orgy.
 Meanwhile, Mirai’s angel is utterly unable to comprehend why enacting bloody revenge on his horrible relatives, despite their Dickens-level villainy, does not make him happy.